-Hreflang Implementation: The 8 Biggest Misconceptions
+Hreflang Implementation: The 10 Biggest SEO Misconceptions

 Clarification

+Regional sites are the budget-constrained approach to targeting multiple countries in a region using a single language site.

+The most common of these regions are APAC for Asia Pacific countries, LatAM for South and Central American countries region or MENA covering Arabic speaking Middle East countries and North Africa.

-The hreflang can be used on a regional site a couple of ways.
+The hreflang can be used on a regional site in a couple of ways.

-The first is by setting the regional site to a common language.
+The first is by setting the regional site to a common language in the region.

-This is most commonly done with an Arabic language site.
-In the example below, they set the regional site as the preferred for Arabic language markets.
+This is commonly done with an Arabic language site targeting MENA.
+In the example below they set the regional site as the preferred for Arabic language markets.

 <link rel=”alternate” hreflang=”ar” href=”https://www.mysite.com/meana-ar/index.html”/>